Ilmor: 2.65 litre Indy car V-8

-For the 1993 season, the 265-C engine was introduced, intended to replace both the 265-A and the 265-B. The "Chevy-C" was used widespread, and produced continued success for Ilmor.
-Some backmarker teams continued to utilize the "A" and "B" engines during the 1993 season, but neither the "A" nor the "B" would win another Indy car race.
-Chevrolet dropped its badging support after the 1993 season.
+For the 1993 season, the 265-C engine was introduced, intended to replace both the 265-A and the 265-B. Chevrolet dropped its badging support after the 1993 season.

 For the 1994 season, two new engines were introduced.
-The 265-D engine replaced the 265-C, although some of the smaller teams still ran the "C" throughout 1994.
-Without badging support, the engines were referred to simply as the "Ilmor-C" and the "Ilmor-D".
-The other engine introduced in 1994 was the top-secret 265-E (see below), which was actually a 3.43 liter pushrod engine, used by Penske Racing at the 1994 Indianapolis 500.
+The 265-D engine replaced the 265-C. Without badging support, the engines were referred to simply as the "Ilmor-C" and the "Ilmor-D".

 For 1995, Mercedes-Benz became the badging manufacturer for the Ilmor Indy car engines.
-The engine continued to be a strong contender on the CART circuit.
 In 1996, the open wheel "split" began between CART and the IRL.
 Ilmor primarily was a provider for CART-based teams, and did not provide engines for any full-time IRL teams.
 At the 1996 Indy 500, the "Ilmor Mercedes-Benz D" was used by Galles Racing, and finished second, the powerplant's one and only start in an IRL-sanctioned race.
 When the IRL switched to normally-aspirated engines for 1997, the 265s were no longer permitted in the IRL and the Indy 500, and from that point on raced in the CART series exclusively.

 F1 debut

-In 1991 Ilmor entered Formula 1 with a V10 engine as exclusive supplier to the ambitious Leyton House team (formerly March).
-After some troubles Leyton House returned to racing as March again in 1992, still using Ilmor engines.
+In 1991 Ilmor entered Formula 1 with a V10 engine as exclusive supplier to the Leyton House team (formerly March).
 Ilmor also supplied engines to the Tyrrell team, starting from 1992.
-Powered by the Ilmor V10, Tyrrell scored 8 points through Andrea de Cesaris and March another 3 through Karl Wendlinger.
+Powered by the Ilmor V10, Tyrrell scored eight points through Andrea de Cesaris and March another three through Karl Wendlinger.